thatmlopsguy/thatmlopsguy.github.io/content/books.md

 toc = false
 +++

-# The Best Books I read
+# 📚 Best Books I read

 I have gathered here the few books I consider to be masterpieces.